BaseXdb/basex/etc/installer/readme.txt

 NOTES --------------------------------------------------------------------------

-For each new version BaseX.exe and BaseX.jar has to be replaced with newest version.
-Furthermore it gets the BaseX.ico-File from the images folder.
+For each new version BaseX.exe, BaseX.jar and lib/basex-api has to be replaced with newest version.
+Furthermore it gets the ico-Files from the images folder and the other lib-jars from the basex-api/lib folder.

 FILES --------------------------------------------------------------------------